RuPocalypse Now!: Reception and legacy

 Oliver Sava of The A.V.
 Club gave the episode a rating of 'A'.
-In 2019, Mariana Fernandes included Lashauwn Beyond's look in Screen Rant's list of ten "design challenge runner-ups that should have won".
+In 2019, Mariana Fernandes included Lashauwn Beyond's look in Screen Rants list of ten "design challenge runner-ups that should have won".
+Sam Brooks ranked the "Toxic" performance number 99 in The Spinoff 2019 "definitive ranking" of the show's 162 lip-syncs to date.